scorpido74/azure-docs.nl-nl/articles/api-management/api-management-advanced-policies.md

 ## <a name="set-request-method"></a><a name="SetRequestMethod"></a>Set-aanvraag methode

-Met `set-method` het beleid kunt u de HTTP-aanvraag methode voor een aanvraag wijzigen.
+`set-method`Met het beleid kunt u de HTTP-aanvraag methode voor een aanvraag wijzigen.

 ### <a name="policy-statement"></a>Beleids verklaring